Liquidity Risk Management Case Study: The Bear Stearns Liquidity Run: Timelines

-Liquidity Risk Management: Bear Stearns Liquidity Run Case Study Timelines
+Bear Stearns Liquidity Run

 20 December 2007: BS records 4th quarter loss, writes down mortgage assets of $1.9 billion.
 Sued by Barclays for misleading hedge fund performance